DawievLill/Macro-318/README.md

 - [Julia] Paul Soderlind.
 Julia Tutorial. https://github.com/PaulSoderlind/JuliaTutorial
 - [Julia] Ben Lauwens and Allen Downey (2018).
 Think Julia: How to Think Like a Computer Scientist. https://benlauwens.github.io/ThinkJulia.jl/latest/book.html

+Good introductory notes for computational economics that use Python are the following

+- [Python] Fedor Iskhakov.
+Foundations of Computational Economics. https://fedor.iskh.me/compecon
+- [Python] Jeppe Druedahl.
+Introduction to Programming and Numerical Analysis. https://numeconcopenhagen.netlify.app/

+I have used these resources to compile these notes and tried to give the proper acknowledgment throughout.

 **Textbook**: Williamson, S. Macroeconomics.
 4th edition.